 - What will you stop doing?

-List three things you will start to do today to support your growth.
-Review it every day, week or month adding another three things to your list and notice what changes.
+List three things you will start to do today to support your journey into 2022.
+Review it every day, week or month, each time adding another three things to your list and notice what changes.